zizitizi/my-devops-Roadmap/jenkins/S28jenkins.md

 run it with specified docker compose. we should add push gate way in prometheus.yml file like others.

-prom pull all exporter like: push gateway. but we push desired app in push gateway
+prom pull all exporter like: push gateway. but we push desired app in push gateway. you can write bash script to give backup daily and send 1 in infinite reapetable while to pushgatway if down send 0. and monitor youe bakcups.

       - job_name: